Slow Active Tours

 The outer walls of the town make a rectangle with three bulwarks and they are made by a typical stone of this area, the “pietra leccese”.
 On the top of the walls there is a walkway reserved to the soldiers.

-Visiting Acaya, you have to see the XVI century.
+Visiting Acaya, you have to see the 16th century.
 Church named to Our Lady of The Snow, the bell tower and the late-Romanesque belfry.

 Out of the town you cannot miss a visit to the Nature Reserve “Le Cesine”, with its enchanting dunes, a pine forest, the lakes and a cultivate area, surrounded by the Mediterranean scrub.

 Rely on Slow Active Tours to live an unforgettable experience and discover this magic and timeless place!

 Many of our tours include a visit to the historic town of Acaya, linking Lecce to the beautiful Adriatic Sea and pedalling with Lecce, Bacchus and Baroque you will have the opportunity to visit the town and the surroundings for a whole day!